 The Education and Conference Centre hosts it’s first clients

 7 May Work starts on new Hospice building

-1 August Hospice becomes independent August Arthur Rank Hospice takes over management of Hudson Centre in Wisbech (since renamed as Alan Hudson Day Treatment Centre)
+1 August Hospice becomes independent August Arthur Rank Hospice takes over management of Hudson Centre in Wisbech (since renamed as the Alan Hudson Day Treatment Centre)